 Overall, we see that an adversary with a modest budget could purchase control over at least $0.02\%$--$0.79\%$ of the images for each of the \totaldatasets{} datasets we study.
 This is sufficient to launch existing poisoning attacks on uncurated datasets, which often require poisoning just $\poisonrate$ of the data \cite{carliniterzis2021poisoning}.\footnote{Carlini \& Terzis~\cite{carliniterzis2021poisoning} assume the adversary can modify images \emph{and} their captions, whereas our adversary only controls images.
 In \S~\ref{sec:retroactivetogether}, we show modifying captions is unnecessary for a successful poisoning attack.}

-We also find that there is a direct relationship between the age of a dataset and how easy it is to poison.
+There is also a direct relationship between the age of a dataset and how easy it is to poison.
 Older datasets are more likely to contain expired domains, and therefore an adversary can purchase a larger fraction of the dataset.

-\paragraph{Datasets are vulnerable from day zero} One limitation of our above analysis is that we have measured the fraction of datasets vulnerable to poisoning in August 2022, but many of these datasets were constructed years earlier.
-It is therefore likely that many people who use these datasets would have already downloaded them at an earlier date, and thus may not have been vulnerable to our poisoning attack (although we will show in the following section that fresh downloads of each of these datasets remain frequent today).
+\paragraph{Datasets are vulnerable from day zero} A limitation of our above analysis is that we have measured the fraction of datasets vulnerable to poisoning in August 2022, but many of these datasets were constructed years earlier.
+It is therefore likely that many people who use these datasets would have already downloaded them at an earlier date, and thus may not have been vulnerable to our poisoning attack (although we will show in the following section that fresh downloads of these datasets remain frequent today).